peanutshawny/Steam-Clustering/README.md

 ## Project Intro/Objective
 The purpose of this project is to find clusters of similar games in terms of reviews and price.
 I want to know which games are the most bang for my buck.

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out

 ### Methods Used
-* Inferential Statistics
+* Kmodes clustering
-* Machine Learning
+* Webscraping
-* Data Visualization
+* Data Cleaning and feature generation
-* Predictive Modeling
-* etc.

 ### Technologies
-* R
-* Python
+* Python & Beautifulsoup
-* D3
-* PostGres, MySql
-* Pandas, jupyter
 * HTML
-* JavaScript
+* IPython & Jupyter Notebook
-* etc.
+* Kmodes Package

 ## Project Description
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

-## Needs of this project

-- frontend developers
-- data exploration/descriptive statistics
-- data processing/cleaning
-- statistical modeling
-- writeup/reporting
-- etc. (be as specific as possible)

-## Getting Started
+## Description of my Current Process and Next Steps

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 2. Raw Data is being kept [here](Repo folder containing raw data) within this repo.